Saint Javelin: Criticism

-The criticism of Saint Javelin largely centres around an iconoclasm debate.
 The Council of Churches condemned the use of a Madonna-like saint figure with modern weapons of war as blasphemy.
 This criticism actualized when a mural depicting Saint Javelin that had been painted on the side of a residential building in Kyiv later had the blue halo with its two yellow stylized trident or tryzub painted out, leaving the saint-like figure holding a javelin anti-tank weapon.
 The muralists, known as Kailas-V, accused mayor of Kyiv Vitali Klitschko of ordering the painting over of the mural's halo.

 Religious icons are often depicted with weapons, such as in the image of Saint Michael where he is depicted with a sword.
 Christian Borys has offered the counterpoint to criticism of Saint Javelin that the Saint Javelin meme both means a lot to people in Ukraine as a symbol during the Russian invasion of Ukraine and that there is a long history of using religious icons as a source of moral support during a war.